veers-droid/Calculator/README.md

   - [Activities](#activities)
   - [Other features](#other-features)
 ## Description
-This is a simple calculator app for android</br>
+This is a simple calculator app for android.</br>
-which can operate with such functions:
+Now only for portrait orientation which can operate with such functions:
   * Basic mathematical operations (e.g. "+", "-", "*", "/")
   * Opeartions with parenthesis